-If you enrolled through the Health Connector, you must contact the Health Connector to enroll a Dependent.
-HNE must receive the necessary information to enroll the Dependent within 60 days of the date the Dependent moved into the Service Area.
+You must contact the Health Connector to enroll a Dependent.
+The Health Connector must receive the necessary information to enroll the Dependent within 60 days of the date the Dependent moved into the Service Area.
 Once enrolled, the coverage begins as of the date the Dependent moved into the HNE Service Area.
 For more information call the Health Connector at (877) 623-6765.